-9.h. - Limit Portability for PBV Units (HCV)
+9.h. - Limit Portability for PBV Units

-HAWC is proposing to waive the current requirement to provide a tenant-based voucher at 12 months when requested by a PBV household.
+HAWC is proposing to change the current requirement to provide a tenant-based voucher when requested by a PBV household from 12 months after PBV tenancy to 24 months.
 Because of the limited availability of tenant-based vouchers in our community, we currently have a list of approximately 1,800 households waiting to access a tenant-based voucher - with many more in our community who are eligible, but not yet on any waitlist.